starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

   export WINEESYNC=1
   export WINEFSYNC=1
   ```
-- NTSync requires kernel 6.14+ and a [patched wine runner](https://github.com/starcitizen-lug/lug-wine).
-No env vars are needed.
+- NTSync requires kernel 6.14+ and a [patched wine runner](https://github.com/starcitizen-lug/lug-wine) which can be easily [installed](Tips-and-Tricks#how-to-add-a-wine-runner) using the LUG Helper.
+No additional env vars are needed.

 ## Feral GameMode